 Many retailers are operating digitally today, understanding the importance of an online presence and the potential customer reach that comes with it.
-Contrasting to this is the wedding industry, which has maintained a strong offline presence and is continuing to thrive.
-With brides needing to try on their wedding gowns before they buy, grooms having several suit fittings, and of course, who would want to miss out on the opportunity to have a tasting session at your venue for your wedding breakfast?
+In contrast to this is the wedding industry, which has maintained a strong offline presence and is continuing to thrive.
+With brides needing to try on their wedding gowns before they buy, grooms having several suit fittings.
+And of course, who would want to miss out on the opportunity to have a tasting session?
 But with new technologies and social media apps, is it time for the wedding industry to make a transition into the digital world?

 Customers are enjoying shopping online and making purchases from the comfort of your home seems like the norm now.
 In the last twelve months, it was reported that around 87% of UK customers have purchased at least one product online.
-From the year 2016, digital sales have increased by 21.3% and are forecast to increase by 30% by the end of 2017.
+From the year 2016, digital sales have increased by 21.3%.
+And are forecast to increase by 30% by the end of 2017.
 But does this mean that wedding vendors will have to make the transformation online too?
-Retailers of tension set engagement rings, Angelic Diamonds, investigates further.

 Will the wedding industry transform?